InyextcionES/OpenCore-Post-Install/universal/drm.md

 So with DRM, we have a couple things we need to mention:

-* DRM requires a supported dGPU
+* DRM requiere una dGPU compatible
-  * See the [GPU Buyers Guide](https://dortania.github.io/GPU-Buyers-Guide/) for supported cards
+  * Refiérete a la [GPU Buyers Guide](https://dortania.github.io/GPU-Buyers-Guide/) para las placas compatibles
-* DRM is broken for iGPU-only systems
+* DRM está rota para sitemas que solo tienen iGPU
-  * This could be fixed with Shiki (now WhateverGreen) til 10.12.2, but broke with 10.12.3
+  * Antes se podía arreglar esto con Shiki (ahora WhateverGreen) hasta 10.12.2, pero se rompió esto en 10.12.3
   * This is due to the issue that our iGPUs don't support Apple's firmware and that our [Management Engine](https://en.wikipedia.org/wiki/Intel_Management_Engine) doesn't have Apple's certificate
 * Working hardware acceleration and decoding